FAQs

 A: Read our history and peruse our past Sessions.

-Q: I don’t belong to a company that is a Sponsor or Subscriber, and I have limited funds, but am interested in attending a Learning Session.
+Q: I don’t belong to a company that is a Sponsor or Subscriber and I have limited funds, but I'm interested in attending a Learning Workshop.
 Can I afford it?

 Q: I have accessibility issues.
 Does the Learning Series accommodate people like me?